Course Policies :: 67-272

 - The Pragmatic Programmer: From Journeyman to Master by D. Thomas and A. Hunt

-I have provided links to Amazon for each of these books, but there are multiple sources for each online and at a variety of price points.
+I have provided links to Amazon or Pragmatic Programmers for each of these books, but there are multiple sources for each online and at a variety of price points.
 Students may purchase these books from any source they prefer.

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.